How to Store Microgreens to Maximize Shelf Life

 • What Else is in the Refrigerator

-• In the video, I use a pair of sharp scissors to harvest the red cabbage microgreens.
+I use sharp scissors in the video to harvest the red cabbage microgreens.
 Scissors are much easier to use, but only for microgreens that you will use in the next day or so.

 More about this later in the article.